 Everyone loves chocolate, right?
 Well, dogs might love it too, but it is a big ‘NO NO’ to feed anything chocolate to them.
 This includes chocolate bars (even just a nibble), cookies, brownies, cocoa drinks, licking the beaters after mixing a cake… anything with a chocolate component.
 The caffeine and theobromine chemicals present in chocolate are very toxic to dogs.
 The darker the chocolate, the more cocoa content, and hence more toxic.

 Ingestion can cause a wide range of issues including vomiting, excessive thirst, general discomfort, abdominal discomfort, heart rhythm issues, tremors, high temperatures, and so on.
 Seizures and death are at the extreme (but not unlikely) end of the scale.

-It isn’t fully understood why grapes and related products (raisins, currants, etc) are a problem to dogs, but the can lead to serious issues such as kidney failure.
+It isn’t fully understood why grapes and related products (raisins, currants, etc) are a problem for dogs but can lead to serious issues such as kidney failure.
 Some dogs are fine with these products, others are not.
 Worse is the symptoms can be delayed from 12 hours to a few days.
 Initial symptoms of poisoning include vomiting, diarrhea, and general lethargy.
-Over the next few days kidney failure might occur, or long-term kidney disease develop over time.
+Over the next few days, kidney failure might occur, or long-term kidney disease develops over time.